Skip to main content

 Check “2” (“Help is needed to complete the task safely and helper DOES need to be present throughout the task”) for a person who:

-• Due to a physical, cognitive, or memory loss impairment requires supervision, cueing, and/or partial or complete hands-on assistance with the task of Transferring ALL of the time.
+• Due to a physical, cognitive, or memory loss impairment requires supervision, cueing, and/or partial or complete hands-on assistance with the task of Transferring ALL the time.

-• Transfers independently but doing so results in a significant, negative health outcome and another person should be present to help with the task ALL of the time.
+• Transfers independently but doing so results in a significant, negative health outcome and another person should be present to help with the task ALL the time.

 • Needs step-by-step directions to transfer.